 How it all works

-So as stated before, the Renegade is a more mechanical version of the Pulsar but it has retained one electric feature.
-The trigger still fires a solenoid but instead of hitting the valve, this just pulls down the sear releasing a traditional hammer.
-The makes the trigger of the Renegade as light as a feather and is one of its key selling points.
+So, as stated before, the Renegade is a more mechanical version of the Pulsar, but it has retained one electric feature.
+The trigger still fires a solenoid, but instead of hitting the valve, this just pulls down the sear, releasing a traditional hammer.
+This makes the trigger of the Renegade as light as a feather and is one of its key selling points.

-The trigger on the Wildcat is fully mechanical and, while it is a good mechanical trigger with a particularly clear second stage, it doesn’t hold a candle to the crispness and lightness of the Daystate.
-Once in a while an innovation comes along that completely changes the game and if it wasn’t for the cost I could see this trigger system installed on every mid ranged and above rifle across the planet – it is that good.
+The trigger on the Wildcat is fully mechanical, and, while it’s a good mechanical trigger with a particularly clear second stage, it doesn’t hold a candle to the crispness and lightness of the Daystate.
+Once in a while, an innovation comes along that completely changes the game, and if it wasn’t for the cost, I could see this trigger system installed on every mid-ranged and above rifle across the planet – it is that good.

-The Renegade also wins out with its 10 round magazine compared to the Wildcat’s 8.
-8 seems unusual for a .177 PCP magazine, but the magazine is well made with the pellets held securely in place by a pair of O rings.
-It is worth stating that the Wildcat magazine is a big improvement over other FX models like the Royale, where the first pellet has to be loaded backwards (just why?).
-Both indexed with no problems with the Renegade being indexed pneumatically to prevent double loading, a nice touch that would be welcome on the FX where double loading is a possibility.
+The Renegade also wins out with its 10-round magazine, compared to the Wildcat’s 8.
+Eight seems unusual for a .177 PCP magazine, but the magazine is well made, with the pellets held securely in place by a pair of O rings.
+It’s worth stating that the Wildcat magazine is a big improvement over other FX models, like the Royale, where the first pellet has to be loaded backwards (just why?).
+Both indexed with no problems, with the Renegade being indexed pneumatically to prevent double loading – a nice touch that would be welcome on the FX, where double loading is a possibility.

 A little feature I really liked with the Renegade was its inbuilt spirit level.
-Now the Renegade is quite a tall rifle, even for a bullpup, which means there is a larger distance between the end of the scope and the end of the barrel.
-This can easily be adjusted for when shooting in a straight line but it means that tilting the rifle, even slightly, can throw your accuracy off to a larger degree than shorter guns.
+Now, the Renegade is quite a tall rifle, even for a bullpup, which means there’s a larger distance between the end of the scope and the end of the barrel.
+This can easily be adjusted for when shooting in a straight line, but it means that tilting the rifle, even slightly, can throw your accuracy off to a larger degree than shorter guns.
 Daystate thought of that with a spirit level located just under the scope.
-Its in a great position too allowing you a quick glance when shouldered without having to move your head.
+It’s in a great position too, allowing you a quick glance, when the rifle’s shouldered, without having to move your head.

 Winner : Daystate Renegade